twilson63/8pin-arweave-tutorial/README.md

 }
 ```

-This function will query the arweave network for all of the 8pin pins and return the most recent 100 pins
-dropped on the network using graphql.
-You will notice the result returns two data objects then transactions
+This function will query the Arweave network for all of the 8pin pins and return the most recent 100 pins dropped on the network using Graphql.
+You will notice the result returns two nested data objects, then transactions, and edges.
-and edges.

 Now that we have our activity function, lets connect it to our interface, by opening up the `src/App.svelte` file and updating the `getRecentPins` function with a call to `activity` in the arweave module.